open-sdg/open-sdg/docs/translation.md

 In order to compile the platform in multiple languages, Jekyll needs the translations themselves.
 This platform leverages translations from [this project](https://open-sdg.github.io/sdg-translations).

-There are 2 ways to get this translation data into Jekyll.

-1. Manually copy the [translations folder](https://github.com/open-sdg/sdg-translations/tree/develop/translations) into your [data folder](https://jekyllrb.com/docs/datafiles/).
-2. (Recommended) Use a Jekyll plugin, such as [Jekyll Get JSON](https://github.com/brockfanning/jekyll-get-json), to pull in the [json data](https://open-sdg.github.io/sdg-translations/translations.json) at build time.

-Note that the [open-sdg-site-starter](https://github.com/open-sdg/open-sdg-site-starter) comes pre-configured to use approach #2 above.
+The recommended way to get the translations is via the SDG Build library, in the data repository.
+Note that the [open-sdg-data-starter](https://github.com/open-sdg/open-sdg-site-starter) comes pre-configured to use this approach.

 ## Adding new languages

 There are 4 requirements for adding a new language to the platform

-1. Make sure that the new language is implemented in the [SDG Translations project](https://open-sdg.github.io/sdg-translations).
+1. Check that the new language is implemented in the [SDG Translations project](https://open-sdg.github.io/sdg-translations).
 If it is not, you can fork that repository and implement the language yourself.
 2. Make sure that translated goal icons have been created.
-These are should be included in the SDG Translations implementation mentioned above.
+These are included in the SDG Translations project mentioned above.
 3. Add the new language in the 'languages' list in your `_config.yml` file.
-4. Add new subdirectories for the translated goals, indicators, and pages, and populate them with content.
-NOTE: The [open-sdg-site-starter](https://github.com/open-sdg/open-sdg-site-starter) ships with a script to do this for you.
+4. Create new versions of any Jekyll pages that you would like to have available in the new language.
+Note that the open-sdg-site-starter project includes a [script](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/scripts/batch/add_language.py) to make this easier.

 ## Using translated text in Jekyll templates